UPPMAX/UPPMAX-documentation/docs/software/rstudio_on_rackham.md

     R_packages/4.3.1: more information and instructions to re-enable the packages pane (not recommended) see R_packages/4.3.1: 'module help R_packages/4.3.1'

-    RStudio/2023.12.1-402: Sandboxing is not enabled for RStudio at UPPMAX.
-See 'module help RStudio/2023.12.1-402' for more information
+    RStudio/2023.06.2-561: Sandboxing is not enabled for RStudio at UPPMAX.
+See 'module help RStudio/2023.06.2-561' for more information
     ```

 ???- question "What happens if I do not load `R` or `R_packages`?"

-    Then you will have the sytem-wide R version 3.6.0
+    Then you will have the system-wide R version 3.6.0
     without any packages installed.

 ???- question "What does 'Sandboxing is not enabled for RStudio at UPPMAX' mean?"